CookiePLMonster/CookiePLMonster.github.io/_posts/2018-05-18-fixing-the-godfather-pt2.md

 twitter: {card: "summary_large_image"}
 redirect_from: "/2018/05/18/fixing-the-godfather-pt2.html"
 tags: [Articles]
+mathjax: true
 ---
 This article is split in two parts:

+{:.additional-toc}
 * [Part 1: Prelude to fixing]({% post_url 2018-05-18-fixing-the-godfather %})
 * [Part 2: Implementation]({% post_url 2018-05-18-fixing-the-godfather-pt2 %})

-If you haven't read [Part 1]({% post_url 2018-05-18-fixing-the-godfather %}) yet, I strongly encourage to go back and read it first before proceeding with this post.
+If you haven't read Part 1 yet, I strongly encourage to go back and read it first before proceeding with this post.

 Implementation
 =================================